Dmitry-White/Docker-Playground/multi-container/README.md

-# Simple counter-app for demonstrating Docker Compose
+# Nodejs web app

-Simple flask app that counts web site visits and stores in a default Redis backend.
+Express app that counts web site visits and stores in a default Redis backend.

-**References:**
-- Getting Started with Docker video training course